Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hades.md

 Bitter, angry from his lot in eternal life, Hades sulks in the underworld, away from his godly family.
 Don't be fooled by his childish behavior, behind the sulky anger lies true power over the underworld and all the realms within.

+Children of hades play in 1 of two ways:
+- Warlock who summons a small army of minions to do his bidding, defending and fighting for the party.
+Not recommended for  beginners!

+- Assassin who uses the shadows to sneak up on and incapacitate targets.

 ***Boons***:

 <b><ins><i>Summon Warrior:</i></ins></b>